Multi-Timeframe Confluence: A Framework for Better Analysis

 Problem #3: No Context

 Without higher timeframes, you don't know if you're at support/resistance, in consolidation, or trending.
-Context = edge.
+Context = advantage.

 The Right Way: 3-Timeframe Analysis